SRI-ORG-2/Vulnerable-Flask-App/README.md

 This will give you any eventual conflicts and allow you to easily solve them in your repo.
 It's a good idea to use it frequently in between your own commits to make sure that your repo is up to date with its parent.

 For more information on syncing forks [read this article from Github](https://help.github.com/articles/syncing-a-fork/).

+## Contact

+If you have any questions or suggestions regarding the project, feel free to contact us at sharodubey1312@gmail.com.